rescbr/chameleon/CleanCut/doc-azi/README.txt

 About me:

   Just the average curious guy, that likes to know a bit of this and that.
   I'm not a skilled coder or even a developer, nor i pretend to be!
+Most of what i'm doing here is simply tweaking code that already exists, though lack of knowledge is not the only reason for this behavior.
   Just trying to learn, share my opinion (as noob as it may be) and give back some help, within my skills, knowledge and available time.
-  So bare with me :) i'll remember to do the same with you.
+  So bare with me :) i'll remember to do the same with you when the time comes.

   Thanks.
   Azi